Xeeynamo/sonic-hybrid-rsdk/README.md

 ## Resources

+I written [some notes](rsdkv3-to-rsdkv4.md) on how to convert RSDKv3 scripts to RSDKv4 scripts without modifying the RSDKv4 engine.

 Everything contained in `rsdk/Scripts` is a modified version of [Rubberduckycooly's Sonic 1/2 script decompilation](https://github.com/Rubberduckycooly/Sonic-1-Sonic-2-2013-Script-Decompilation).
 This project would not exist without it.

 The function `SonicHybridRsdk.Unpack12/DecryptData` was written by Giuseppe Gatta (nextvolume) from its [Retrun](http://unhaut.epizy.com/retrun/).